 Reserves are needed to bridge the gap between the spending and receiving of income and to cover unplanned emergency repairs and other expenditure.
-We consider the reserves required and have taken into account our current and future liabilities.
+We consider the reserves required and have considered our current and future liabilities.
 All funds held by the charity are available for promoting the aims of the charity.